g1ntas/accio/docs/concepts/generators.md

 # Generators
 A generator is fundamentally a collection of files represented by directory structure.
 For a directory, to be considered a generator, it only has to contain a configuration file `.accio.toml`.
 Every other file within a generator is a template.

-Generator file tree example:
+File tree example:
 ```
 generator/
 |── some-subdirectory/